electricimp/impTest/README.md

 #### Include From GitHub

 Sources [from GitHub](https://github.com/electricimp/Builder#from-github) can be included to test files.
-It may required to have credentials to obtain an access to GitHub.
+It may required to have credentials to avoid [GitHub API rate limit exceeded](https://developer.github.com/v3/#rate-limiting).
+For unauthenticated requests, GitHub API allows you to make up to 60 requests per hour.
 There are two ways to provide GitHub credentials:
 - The first way is to use an [Environment Variables](#environment-variables-settings).
 - The second way is to provide [GitHub credentials file](#github-credentials-configuration).

 ### External Commands

-External commands can be triggered by [**test case**](#writing-tests) like so:
+External commands can be triggered in host operating system by [**test case**](#writing-tests) like so:

 ```squirrel
 // within the test case/method